preludetech/tutorial-getting-git/tutorial/08-github.md

 ![](images/github-new-repo-form.png)

 Fill in a "repository name".
-This can be "Personal website" or "Getting git website" or similar.
+This can be "Personal website" or "Getting Git website" or similar.

 Leave all the other form fields as they are for now.
 The default values are good!